ucbrise/flor/README.md

 ## 📁 What FlorDB Writes

-FlorDB stores run records, checkpoints, and its query cache in `.flor/`.
+FlorDB stores run records, checkpoints, and its query cache in a `.flor/` directory at the root of your Git repository.
 Run records are tracked in Git; checkpoints and the cache stay local.
-FlorDB never pushes—you choose what to share.
+FlorDB never pushes; you choose what and when to share.

 → [Storage](docs/storage.md): the file layout, what syncs, and how to rebuild the query cache after checkout.